gsohler/openscad_web/tutorial/docs/python_new.md

 ## edge

-Python has a new primitive called "edge" which just has a length
+PythonSCAD has a new primitive called "edge" which just has a length

 ```py
 from openscad import *